Every year, our neighbour takes two weeks off work to chop wood. Wood is his only source of heating.

 As he was proudly looking at his wood piles, I asked him,

 ‘Six years’, he replied, ‘It is really good to know that for six years I will be warm and no one can take that away from me.
 I’m not reliant on anyone to provide me with heat for the next six years.’

-I wonder if in years to come when power cuts become less and the French become to trust the power companies whether this need to be self sufficient in wood will become less important or whether it is so engrained into their culture they will always have huge wood piles.
+I wonder if in years to come when power cuts become less and the French come to trust the power companies, whether this need to be self-sufficient in wood will become less important or whether it is so ingrained into their culture they will always have huge wood piles.